What Happens When a Company Files Chapter 11?

 What happens when a company files Chapter 11?

 You may be a business owner who has built a prized business over the years, but because of economic uncertainty and difficult times, you find yourself burdened with significant debt.
 You are likely stressed and worried, and you may not know where to turn.
-This could be the time to talk to a Chapter 11 bankruptcy lawyer to find out more about your options.
+This could be the time to talk to a chapter 11 bankruptcy lawyer to find out more about your options.

 Chapter 11 bankruptcy – often known as “reorganization” bankruptcy – gives business owners a chance to catch their breath and reorganize business affairs, debts, assets and supplier contracts.
 It’s a way to pause and reestablish yourself on a stronger business footing so that you can move forward into a more profitable future.

 A lot of business owners ask: “what happens when a company files Chapter 11?”
 We would be glad to answer all of your questions and explain your various options.
-To learn more about how the skilled and experienced bankruptcy lawyers at Bunch & Brock can help, call us for a consultation at 859-254-5522.
+To learn more about how the skilled and experienced Kentucky bankruptcy lawyer at Bunch & Brock can help, call us for a consultation at 859-254-5522.

 How does Chapter 11 work?